0065paula/docs/source/h5_doc.md

 ###2.
 Step-by-step tutorials
 ####2.1 VPC with a Public Subnet Only
-<a href="http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html">Description</a>: "The configuration for this scenario includes a virtual private cloud (VPC) with a single public subnet, and an Internet gateway to enable communication over the Internet.
+[Description](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario1.html): "The configuration for this scenario includes a virtual private cloud (VPC) with a single public subnet, and an Internet gateway to enable communication over the Internet.
 We recommend this configuration if you need to run a single-tier, public-facing web application, such as a blog or a simple website."

 The following diagram shows what we will create in this example:<br />
 ![](vpc_stack.png)<br />